ClosingBracket/osv/README.md

 ./script/build clean
 ```

-Command nproc (embedded in bash/core-utils) will calculate the number of jobs/threads
-for make and scripts/build automatically.
+Command nproc will calculate the number of jobs/threads for make and scripts/build automatically.
 Alternatively, the environment variable MAKEFLAGS can be exported as follows:

 ```